ngroegli/hacky-easter-2024/Level5-Cinque/​EyesReading/README.md

 [image_splitter.py](image_splitter.py)

 After that, each output was stored in the folder "each_eye" with a reprensation of each type.
-Again with ChatGPT, I could generate another script which matches all symbols with their samples and outputs the correct view direction as string.
+Again using ChatGPT, I was able to generate another script that matched all the symbols to their patterns and output the correct viewing direction as a string.
 This was done with:

 [symbol_matcher.py](symbol_matcher.py)